-The paper is organized as follows: in Section 2 the problem of global nonnegativity of polynomial functions is introduced, and existing approaches are discussed.
+The paper is organized as follows: in section 2 the problem of global nonnegativity of polynomial functions is introduced, and existing approaches are discussed.
 The sum of squares decomposition is presented as a sufficient condition for nonnegativity.
-In Section 3 a brief review of semidefinite programming is presented, and it is shown how to compute sum of squares decompositions by solving a semidefinite program.
+In section 3 a brief review of semidefinite programming is presented, and it is shown how the sum of squares decomposition can be computed as a semidefinite program.
 In the following section, some basic elements of semialgebraic geometry are described, and the Positivstellensatz is stated.
-Our main result (Theorem 5.1) follows, showing how the sum of squares decision procedure allows for the search of bounded degree solutions to the Positivstellensatz equation.
-We present next a refutation-based interpretation of the methodology, as well as a comparison with earlier related work.
-Section 6 contains some observations on the computational aspects of the implementation of the techniques.
-In Section 7, a sample of applications from different applied mathematics areas are presented.
+Our main result follows, showing how the sum of squares decision procedure allows for the search of bounded degree solutions to the Positivstellensatz equation.
+Section 5 contains some precisions on the computational aspects of the implementation of the techniques.
+In section 6, a sample of applications from different applied mathematics areas are presented.
 These include, among others, enhanced semidefinite relaxations for quadratic programming problems, and stronger conditions for matrix copositivity.